Royal clergy

-The royal clergy also formed a basis from which the King could recruit competent men loyal to the King to other high offices.
-The royal clergy had a large degree of meritocracy for its time, as the positions were not hereditary, which ensured competent and well educated recruitment.
-On the other hand, most of the royal clergy—especially those who rose to its upper echelons such as canon and provost—were recruited from the lower nobility, and sometimes from the high nobility.
-Peter Andreas Munch describes the royal as a counterweight to the regular secular aristocracy with a stronger loyalty to the king and a stronger service element than both the secular and the ordinary ecclesiastical aristocracy.
+The royal clergy also provided a pool from which the King could recruit competent and loyal officials for other high offices.
+For its time, the institution was notably meritocratic, as positions were not hereditary, which helped ensured the recruitment of capable and well educated individuals.
+At the same time, most of the royal clergy—particularly those who rose to its upper ranked, such as canons and provosts—were drawen from the lower nobility, and occasionally from the high nobility.
+Peter Andreas Munch describes the royal clergy as a counterweight to the secular aristocracy, characterized by stronger loyalty to the king and a more pronounced service orientation than both the secular and the ordinary ecclesiastical aristocracy.

-As the bishops with seats in the Council of the Realm grew in influence in the late Middle Ages, the royal clergy formed an important counterweight.
-The Royal clergy was dissolved in 1545.
+As the influence of bishops with seats in the Council of the Realm increased during the Late Middle Ages, the royal clergy continue to function as an important counterweight.
+The royal clergy was dissolved in 1545.